ElmarGeerlings/CS50x/README.md

 ```

 ## Scrabble
-A program that finds out which player's word is worth the most points on scrabble
+A program that finds out which player's word is worth the most points on scrabble.

 ## Sentimental-X
-Some reruns of programs in C rewritten in python
+Some reruns of programs in C rewritten in python.

 ## Speller
 A program that spell-checks a file, a la the below, using a hash table.